pytgion/pytgion/README.md

 - 👋 Hi, I’m @pytgion
-- 👀 I’m interested in
+- 👀 I’m interested in Education Sciences and Tech.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning C and JavaScript.
 - 💞️ I’m looking to collaborate on self-taught developers
 - 📫 You can reach me pytgion@gmail.com